 Often stuck in inappropriate shelters, in camps situated in flood zones, IDPs are at the frontlines of flood risk.
 But experts and advocates say government planners have done little to address increasing climate vulnerability.
 Now, researchers are attempting to evaluate the susceptibility of IDP camps to the threat of flooding — and to understand how climate change may exacerbate the situation in the future.

-In 2021, Taiwo Ogunwumi, then a flood risk consultant and environmental risk researcher at the United Nations University Institute for Environment and Human Security, set out to map the precise flood hazards faced by the more than 48,000 IDPs living in camps in Maiduguri, the capital of Borno state.
+In 2021, Taiwo Ogunwumi, then a master’s student conducting flood risk research at the United Nations University Institute for Environment and Human Security, set out to map the precise flood hazards faced by the more than 48,000 IDPs living in camps in Maiduguri, the capital of Borno state.

 Now a flood researcher and advisor for Deltares, a Netherlands-based research institute, Ogunwumi had worked closely with IDPs while collecting data for a humanitarian organization.
 “We realized that they kept having floods over the years,” he said.